Patrick Sylvain

 Assistant Professor

-Professor Sylvain, is a Haitian-American poet, writer, social and literary critic, and photographer who has published widely on Haiti and Haitian diaspora culture, politics, language, and religion.
+Professor Patrick Sylvain is a Haitian-American poet, writer, social and literary critic, and photographer who has been published widely on Haiti and Haitian diaspora culture, politics, language, and religion.
 He is the author of several poetry books in English and Haitian, and his poems have been nominated for the prestigious Pushcart Prize.
-He is published in several anthologies, academic journals, books, magazines and reviews including: African American Review, Agni, American Poetry Review, Callaloo, Chicago Quarterly Review, Ploughshares, Prairie Schooner, Transition, and The Caribbean Writer.
-His poetry chapbook, Underworlds, was published by Central Square Press in 2018, and he was a featured poet on Benjamin Boone's Poetry and Jazz CD The Poets are Gathering (Oct 2020).
-His most recent bilingual poetry collection, Unfinished Dreams /Rèv San Bout, will be published by JEBCA Editions in April 2023.
-Dr. Sylvain is the lead author of the recently released Education Across Borders: Immigration, Race, and Identity in the Classroom published by Beacon Press (February 22, 2022), and has received several awards, among them the Harvard University Derek Bok Center Award for Teaching Excellence.
+He has been published in several anthologies, academic journals, books, magazines and reviews including African American Review, Agni, American Poetry Review, Callaloo, Chicago Quarterly Review, Ploughshares, Prairie Schooner, Transition, and The Caribbean Writer.
+His poetry chapbook, Underworlds, was published by Central Square Press in 2018, and he was a featured poet on Benjamin Boone's Poetry and Jazz CD The Poets are Gathering (October 2020).
+His bilingual poetry collection, Unfinished Dreams /Rèv San Bout, was published in December 2023.
+Dr. Sylvain is the lead author of Education Across Borders: Immigration, Race, and Identity in the Classroom published by Beacon Press (February 22, 2022), and has received several awards, among them the Harvard University Derek Bok Center Award for Teaching Excellence.

 Education